1,000+ Opportunities

 Use the official notice and source links for final requirements, attachment checklists, allowable costs, and submission instructions before applying. $1,000 - $7,500 Deadline: Feb 23, 2026 Contact Privacy Terms @GrantedAI

-Based on current listing details, eligibility includes: Nonprofits, municipalities, tribal entities, preK‑12 schools, colleges/universities, non‑arts nonprofits in Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, municipalities, tribal entities, preK‑12 schools, colleges/universities, non‑arts nonprofits in Michigan.
+Confirm the full requirements in the official notice before applying.